ubicucsd/bootcamp_18_19/1_CommandLine.md

 ## Compilation

 What is compilation?
 It is the conversion of one programming language into another.
-Typically, it is a conversion of what's known as a high level languag(C, Java, Python, etc) to a low level language (binary, assembly).
+Typically, it is a conversion of what's known as a high-level language (C, Java, Python, etc) to a low level language (binary, assembly).
 CPUs understand only very very very basic logic, so a super smart program called a compiler has to convert your convoluted and messy code into the simple delicious porridge that the CPU can eat(execute).

 **shell scripts and python files** do not need compilation.